JoshMayBalGitHub/mathcalculatorcsharp/README.md

 # Math Calculator in C#
-Math Calculator that is written purely on C#
+Math Calculator that is written purely on (Mostly) C#

 /////////////////////////////////////////////

 BTW this is all the source code as the real thing has extra directories like